cszach/advent-of-code-2024/readme.md

   written to WebAssembly memory.
 - Switching to SIMD didn't improve performance by much.
 I'm surprised to have got it working on first try though.
 - Took me a while to learn `i8x16.shuffle` syntax.
-Thanks ChatGPT!
+It takes 2 `v128`s (on the stack) and 16 0-based indices, which indexes into bytes stored in the two vectors.
+The returned vector is formed from the bytes pointed to by the indices.